ResearchObject/ro-crate/docs/1.1-DRAFT/structure.md

 `ro-crate-preview.html` SHOULD:

 * Display at least the metadata relating to the _Root Data Enity_ as static HTML without the need for scripting.
 It MAY contain extra features enabled by JavaScript.
 * When a _Data Entity_ or _Contextual Entity_ is referenced by its ID:
-  *   If it has a [name] property, provide a link to its HTML version.
+  - If it has a [name] property, provide a link to its HTML version.
-  *   If it does not have a name (e.g. a [GeoCoordinates] location), show it embedded in the HTML for the entity.
+  - If it does not have a name (e.g. a [GeoCoordinates] location), show it embedded in the HTML for the entity.
+  - For external URI values, provide a link.
 * For keys that resolve in the `RO-Crate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition.
-*   For external URI values, provide a link.
 * If there is sufficient metadata, contain a prominent _“Cite-as”_ text with a natural language data citation (see for example the [FORCE11 Data Citation Principles]).
 * If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview-files/`

 ## Payload files and directories